Overview of the model

 A few of my favorite books on this thread:

-Essential practices: Techniques and approaches drawn from psychology, Jungianism, IFS, shamanism, indigenous religions, dreamwork, plant medicines, and other traditions that plumb the depths of the psyche.
+Essential Practices: Techniques and approaches drawn from psychology, Jungianism, IFS, shamanism, indigenous religions, dreamwork, plant medicines, and other traditions that plumb the depths of the psyche.

 Experiences and phenomena: Awakening and deepening into the unconscious mind, including all traumatic, intergenerational, ancestral, sociocultural, transpersonal, archetypal, biological, elemental, and soul-level conditioning.